Skip to content

 • Increased sensitivity to alcohol: As we age, our bodies hold less water (1).
 Translation?
 That cheeky glass of wine feels like a double shot now.

-• It makes perimenopause symptoms worse (2): Hot flushes, night sweats, and sleepless nights love a good excuse to show up—alcohol gives them one.
+• It can make perimenopause symptoms worse: Hot flushes, night sweats, and sleepless nights love a good excuse to show up—alcohol gives them one (2).

 • Impacts mental health: Feeling low or anxious (3)?
 That “relaxing” drink could be stirring the pot rather than calming it.